hlynch/Biometry2022/docs/Week-8-lecture.md

 </span>
 </details>

-**Question: Shmeuli makes the case that predictive modeling requires a larger sample size than explanatory modeling.
+**Question: Shmueli makes the case that predictive modeling requires a larger sample size than explanatory modeling.
 Why?**

 <details>
   <summary>Click for Answer</summary>